cbedin/cbedin.github.io/index.md

 [i also do drag](https://www.instagram.com/misgendermissgender/)!

-if you want to connect with me you can always shoot me an email, or bug me on [bluesky](https://bsky.app/profile/linguallyblonde.bsky.social).
+if you want to connect with me you can always shoot me an email.

 thanks for visiting my little page 👾💕